Xornop/ha-addons/whisper-pro-asr/README.md

    http://<your-HA-ip>:9000
    ```
 4. Set timeouts very high (e.g. `54000` seconds) for long movies
-5. Enable **"Pass video filename to Whisper"** if you want path-based volume mapping to work (only applies if Bazarr and this addon share identical media paths, which is unlikely in a typical HA addon setup — in that case it automatically falls back to receiving the uploaded audio from Bazarr, same as SubGen/whisper-asr-webservice)
+5. Enable **"Pass video filename to Whisper"** if you want path-based volume mapping to work (only applies if Bazarr and this App share identical media paths, which is unlikely in a typical HA App setup — in that case it automatically falls back to receiving the uploaded audio from Bazarr, same as SubGen/whisper-asr-webservice)
 6. Save

 ## Notes

-- Model cache persists across restarts via `/data/model_cache` (mapped from the addon's persistent storage).
+- Model cache persists across restarts via `/data/model_cache` (mapped from the App's persistent storage).
-- On first start, the addon downloads the selected model.
+- On first start, the App downloads the selected model.
 This may take a while depending on model size.
 - This is a third-party image not affiliated with SubGen or the official whisper-asr-webservice project.
 Behavior and stability are less established — treat this as an experiment, especially for very long files.
-- If the addon fails to start, check the logs for the filesystem listing that `run.sh` prints, find where `whisper_server.py` (or equivalent) actually lives, and update the `candidate` paths in `run.sh` accordingly.
+- If the App fails to start, check the logs for the filesystem listing that `run.sh` prints, find where `whisper_server.py` (or equivalent) actually lives, and update the `candidate` paths in `run.sh` accordingly.